orianebazbaze-hub/ir-risk-dashboard/README.md

 ## Disclaimer

-The instruments used in this dashboard (OAT, Bund, BTP, EUR IRS) were selected solely to build an illustrative portfolio representative of a Corporate Treasury book.
+The instruments used in this dashboard (OAT, Bund, BTP, EUR IRS) were selected solely to build an illustrative portfolio representative of a verry simplified investment portfolio book.
 Notionals, rates and market parameters are simulated and do not reflect any real position.
 The purpose is to demonstrate the capabilities of the risk engine: curve bootstrapping, full-revaluation DV01, KRD, IRRBB stress tests and LCR/NSFR computation.

 ---